Orbitale/Compotes/README.md

 * Add a lot of fixtures to play with.
 * Removed the "import from command line" feature.
 Using EasyAdmin allows more customization.
 * Added a big "triage" system to avoid having duplicates.
+* Multiple bank accounts (needs to migrate all existing data to a "default" account created via migration).
+* Operation currency (added via the bank account in the end).
+* Heroku auto-install script

 # License